cr-org/pulsar-demo/README.md

 pulsar-demo
 ===========

-Integration of a producer written in Haskell (using the [supernova](https://github.com/cr-org/supernova) library) and a consumer written in Scala (using the [neutron](https://github.com/cr-org/neutron) library), both created and maintained by ChatRoulette.
+Integration of a producer written in Haskell (using the [supernova](https://github.com/cr-org/supernova) library) and a consumer written in Scala (using the [neutron](https://github.com/cr-org/neutron) library), both created and maintained by [Chatroulette](https://about.chatroulette.com/).

 ### Run it